zainabdulla08/introtodeeplearning/lab1/README.md

 ![alt text](https://github.com/aamini/introtodeeplearning/raw/master/lab1/img/music_waveform.png)
 ## Part 1: Intro to Deep Learning in Python -- TensorFlow and PyTorch
-TensorFlow and PyTorch are software libraries used in machine learning.
+TensorFlow ("TF") and PyTorch ("PT") are software libraries used in machine learning.
 Here we'll learn how computations are represented and how to define simple neural networks in TensorFlow and PyTorch.
+The TensorFlow labs will be prefixed by `TF`; PyTorch labs will be prefixed by `PT`.

 TensorFlow uses a high-level API called [Keras](https://www.tensorflow.org/guide/keras) that provides a powerful, intuitive framework for building and training deep learning models.
 In the TensorFlow Intro (`TF_Part1_Intro`) you will learn the basics of computations in TensorFlow, the Keras API, and TensorFlow 2.0's imperative execution style.